-- 12.1 A person may busk in a public place provided all of the following conditions are met: - (a) the busker is at a distance of at least 50 metres from any other busker; - (b) the busker is at a distance of at least 3 metres from any residential, retail or commercial premises unless the busker has permission of the owner or occupier of the premises to busk at a closer distance; - (c) the busker does not obstruct pedestrian flow; - (d) the busker does not perform in the same location for longer than one hour, unless there is a 30 minute break between performances; - (e) the busker does not perform between the hours of 10pm and 8am; - (f) the busker does not use an amplified sound system; - (g) the busker does not perform in a manner that in the reasonable opinion of a Council officer causes or is likely to cause an injury or nuisance to any person; and
+- 12.1 A person may busk in a public place provided all of the following conditions are met: - (a) the busker has registered his or her details in the Council online busking register and agreed to comply with all busking conditions; - (b) the busker is at a distance of at least 50 metres from any other busker; - (c) the busker is at a distance of at least 3 metres from any residential, retail or commercial premises unless the busker has permission of the owner or occupier of the premises to busk at a closer distance; - (d) the busker does not obstruct pedestrian flow; - (e) the busker does not perform in the same location for longer than one hour, unless there is a 30 minute break between performances; - (f) the busker does not use an amplified sound system; - (g) the busker does not perform in a manner that in the reasonable opinion of a Council officer causes or is likely to cause an injury or nuisance to any person or damage to any property owned or controlled by the Council;

-- (h) the busker does not at any time argue, intimidate, insult or abuse the public. - 12.2 A busker who cannot meet all of the conditions in clause 12.1 of this bylaw must not busk except as authorised by: - (a) a permit obtained prior to commencing a busking performance under Part 3 of this bylaw; or - (b) a resource consent issued by the Council. - 12.3 If an enforcement officer has reasonable grounds to believe that a busker is not complying with the conditions in clause 12.1 above, or the conditions of a busking permit, or is causing offensive behaviour or a nuisance in a public place, the enforcement officer may direct that the busker: - (a) comply with any relevant condition or to take action to prevent the offensive behaviour or nuisance from continuing; and - (b) if the busker does not comply with the enforcement officer's direction in (a) within a reasonable time, the enforcement officer may: - (i) revoke the busking permit; - (ii) direct the busker to cease the busking performance; and - (iii) direct that the busker move to a new location. - A busker must comply immediately with a direction from an enforcement officer under clause 12.3.
+- (h) the busker does not at any time argue, intimidate, insult or abuse the public; and - (i) The busker does not perform within 200 metres of the area designated for an event authorised by Council. - 12.2 A busker who cannot meet all of the conditions in clause 12.1 of this bylaw must not busk except as authorised by: - (a) permission obtained prior to commencing a busking performance under Part 3 of this bylaw; or - (b) a resource consent issued by the Council. - 12.3 If an enforcement officer has reasonable grounds to believe that a busker is not complying with the conditions in clause 12.1 above, or the conditions of a busking permission, or is causing offensive behaviour or a nuisance in a public place, the enforcement officer may direct that the busker: - (a) comply with any relevant condition or to take action to prevent the offensive behaviour or nuisance from continuing; and - (b) if the busker does not comply with the enforcement officer's direction in (a) within a reasonable time, the enforcement officer may: - (i) revoke the busking permission; - (ii) direct the busker to cease the busking performance; and - (iii) direct that the busker move to a new location. - A busker must comply immediately with a direction from an enforcement officer under clause 12.3.

-Part 3- Permits
+Part 3- Permissions

-13 Application for a permit

-- 13.1 The Council may issue an events permit, an organised licensed premises tour permit, or a busking permit. - When deciding whether to issue a permit under this bylaw, the Council may have regard to: - (a) whether the proposed activity may result in an undue restriction on vehicle traffic or pedestrian flow; - (b) whether the proposed activity may pose a risk to public health and safety; - (c) whether the proposed location of the activity is appropriate given the nature and scale of the activity proposed;
+- 13 Application for Council permission - 13.1 The Council may grant permissions for an event, an organised licensed premises tour, or a busking performance. - When deciding whether to issue permission under this bylaw, the Council may have regard to: - (a) whether the proposed activity may result in an undue restriction on vehicle traffic or pedestrian flow; - (b) whether the proposed activity may pose a risk to public health and safety;

-- (d) whether the proposed activity may cause a nuisance; and - (e) whether the proposed activity is consistent with any applicable Council policies and plans. - 13.3 The Council may issue a permit under this clause subject to the conditions for that proposed activity set out in this part of the bylaw.
+- (c) whether the proposed activity may pose a risk to council property; - (d) whether the proposed location of the activity is appropriate given the nature and scale of the activity proposed; - (e) whether the proposed activity may cause a nuisance; and - (f) whether the proposed activity is consistent with any applicable Council policies and plans. - 13.3 The Council may grant permission under this clause subject to the conditions for that proposed activity set out in this part of the bylaw.

-14 Conditions for event permit
+14 Conditions for event permission